 Hopetowns Poetry Collection

-Hopetowns provides an oasis of hope and friendship for refugees during difficult times, bringing an end to the isolation and encourage self-empowerment and leadership.
+Hopetowns provides an oasis of hope and friendship for refugees during difficult times, bringing an end to the isolation and encouraging self-empowerment and leadership.

 The London-based Hopetowns project emerged from the solidarity and support structures of the Calais ‘Jungle’ camp in northern France.
 Spearheaded by one of the former Calais camp community leaders, Hopetowns aims to support the successful integration and well-being of refugees into British society, by starting at the early stage of an individual’s asylum process.